 This can often affect the score of millions of Americans both negatively or positively.

 The most recent news is that FICO will be updating their scoring model to include your banking history.

 Great news for those with poor or no credit due to a lack of credit history!

-While there are still a great deal of Americans that do not have bank accounts, this change in FICO will help those who have kept their bank accounts balanced, but don't have credit.
+While there is still a great deal of Americans that do not have bank accounts, this change in FICO will help those who have kept their bank accounts balanced, but don't have credit.

 There is a caveat though.